jbock-java/jbock/README.md

 ````

-In addition to `parseOrExit`, there is also a basic `parse` method with no side effects.
+In addition to `parseOrExit`, a basic `parse` method is generated
-It is possible to define custom converters.
+that you can build upon to fine-tune the help and error messages for your users.
+Custom converters can be defined.
 Please see the [wiki](https://github.com/h908714124/jbock/wiki) for details.

 ### Sample projects